dteimuno/luit-terraform1-jenkinsec2-s3-sg-project/README.md

-Alright, let’s break this down in Markdown!

----

 # Explanation of Terraform Configuration

 This Terraform configuration sets up an AWS environment with an EC2 instance running Jenkins, S3 bucket configurations, security groups, and IAM roles.